ShrishtiDubey27/E-commerce-Website/README.md

 # ShopAura

-ShopAura is a comprehensive e-commerce website that provides users with a seamless online shopping experience.
-Built with modern technologies, it features a dynamic frontend, robust backend, secure authentication, and scalable database management.
+ShopAura is a comprehensive full-stack e-commerce website that provides users with a seamless online shopping experience.
+Built with modern technologies, it features a dynamic frontend, robust backend, secure authentication,payment integration and scalable database management.

 ## Live Preview